luismartinezs/restaurant-reservation-system/README.md

   - [x] add ai generated images for restaurants
     - [x] create images with ai
     - [x] add images to DB and display in UI
-- [ ] Cleanup login page
+- [x] Cleanup login page
-  - [ ] Add signin with google
+  - [x] Add signin with google
-- [ ] icing cake
+- [x] icing cake
-  - [ ] add simple logo
+  - [x] add simple logo
+  - [x] add search bar to home
-  - [ ] add preselected reservation times in restaurant listing and detail, and do not show unavaiable times
+  - [x] add preselected reservation times in restaurant listing and detail, and do not show unavaiable times
-  - [ ] README cleanup
+  - [x] README cleanup
-  - [ ] fix theme popup
+  - [x] fix theme popup
+  - [x] after logging in, return to page where user was located (or / by default)
 - [ ] Manual testing / search for bugs (do not fix em though)
 - [ ] User can do a reservation
 - [ ] User can add ratings for their own reservations in the past